Central Michigan stadium, broadcast lose power

-On opening night of the MAC season, Kelly-Shorts Stadium in Mount Pleasant, Michigan, lost power, causing Central Michigan and Ohio to take an early halftime on Wednesday night.
+On opening night of the MAC football season, Kelly/Shorts Stadium in Mount Pleasant, Michigan, lost power, causing Central Michigan and Ohio to take an early halftime on Wednesday night.

 The power problems were believed to be widespread across campus.

-Once play resumes, Ohio will get the ball back and the teams will start with 1:17 left in the second quarter, then move directly to the third quarter.
+Once play resumed, Ohio got the ball back and the teams started with 1:17 remaining in the second quarter, then moved directly to the third quarter.
+Central Michigan went on to win 30-27.